 China’s next canonical dynasty after the Tang dates its point of origin to 960, when a Northern Chinese warlord named Zhao Kuangyin proclaimed himself Emperor Taizu (“Grand Progenitor”).
-Over the following few decades, he and his son made good on the claim by gradually taking control of most of Inner China.
+Over the following few decades, first he and then his son made good on the claim by gradually taking control of most of Inner China.
 The task proved surprisingly easy once a degree of momentum was achieved, for the people were already tired of chaos, and no one wished for a repeat of the long centuries of division that had followed the collapse of the Han dynasty.
 The new dynasty smoothed its path to power by ingratiating itself with the Confucian officials in the various regions, promising them that its rule would be just and moderate, very much guided by the precepts laid down by their sage.
 By thus enlisting the support of the most well-respected men in the local governments, the emperors were able to make their conquest of Inner China a virtually bloodless affair.

 Unlike many another despot, these ones actually made good on their promises once their empire was secured.
 Confucian doctrine became once more the settled law of the land, and the examination system for the civil service was re-instituted, with a redoubled emphasis on learning the Four Books and Five Classics of Confucianism backwards and forwards.
 The new dynasty became known as the Song, after the pre-imperial Chinese state in whose territory Emperor Taizu had been born.
 Its capital became the city of Kaifeng, in the modern-day Henan province.

-Southern Inner China benefited especially in this respect.
-Previously an almost literal backwater, its fetid landscapes of river, swamp, and forest were transformed into terraced rice paddies in many places, as the socioeconomic pattern of the Inner China that we know today — the North serving as the seat of government and the South the seat of the economy — began to take shape in earnest.
+Southern Inner China benefited particularly in this respect.
+Previously an almost literal backwater, its fetid landscapes of river, swamp, and jungle were transformed into terraced rice paddies in many places, as the socioeconomic pattern of the Inner China that we know today — the North serving as the seat of government and the South the seat of the economy — began to take shape in earnest.
 Song China as a whole outpaced even the Muslim empires, which were enjoying a golden age of their own, to become simply the richest, most advanced, most orderly society to be found anywhere in the world.

 A Tangut leader named Weiming Yuanho decided to declare himself an emperor and Son of Heaven in 1038, taking the dynastic name of Western Xia in homage to the Xia dynasty of China’s distant past.
 The letter that he sent to the Song emperor to announce his decision is written with a faux-humility worthy of Confucius himself.
 It provides a fascinating record of the delicate, co-dependent dance of tribute that went on for so many centuries between the empires of Inner China and their neighbors, as well as demonstrating the ongoing importance of Chinese soft power even when its military was not up to the task of conquest.
 Everyone, it seems, wanted to be culturally Chinese, even if they didn’t wish to be under the direct sway of the current Chinese emperor.